jhale/scientific-python/README.md

 #### Teaching units

-Following the rules set out by the Vice Rectorate for Academic Affairs the course will be taught as a continuous block of 3 TUs of 45 minutes beginning 15 minutes after the scheduled start in the ACME system.
+(Changed) Following the rules set out by the Vice Rectorate for Academic Affairs the course will be taught as a continuous block of 3 TUs of 45 minutes beginning at the scheduled start in the ACME system.

 ### Description